Raicuparta/rai-pal-db/README.md

 ### Mod Loader ID

-The name of the JSON file needs to match the mod loader ID used in Rai Pal.
+`[mod-loader-id]`, the name of the JSON file, needs to match the mod loader ID used in Rai Pal.
 For example, BepInEx has the ID `bepinex`, which you can find in [rai-pal/backend/src/mod_loaders/bepinex.rs](https://github.com/Raicuparta/rai-pal/blob/main/backend/src/mod_loaders/bepinex.rs):

 ```rust
 impl ModLoaderStatic for BepInEx {